May 10 – June 18: Periodic Police Department Training On Outdoor Ranges

 Social distancing will be maintained and masks are required for all sessions.
 To sign up for a class or for more information please send email us at firstname.lastname@example.org.

-We are hosting another 3-D Archery Event on August 29 from 6am to 3pm, rain or shine.
-The event is open to the public.
+3D archery shoots are open to the public.
 All ages, skill levels, and most equipment types are welcome (no crossbows, sorry!)

 Adult Entry Fee is $15; Juniors are Free.